 The second case wasn't as simple.
 Sosa had a high fever this time; she had licked her nose raw and also had an upset stomach.
 Her vet appointment was on a Friday morning, and after many tests, poking, and prodding, she received her first dose of all of her meds, and we went home with our fingers crossed, but not feeling hopeful based on her current state.

 She was being treated for an infection on top of the pancreatitis, so we were sent home with all the medications noted above.
 We were at a desperate time in our lives.
 Given her fragile state and age, the doctor was really concerned that she wasn't going to be able to overcome the infection.

 She looked miserable, had lost a substantial amount of weight, and was hot to the touch.
 She did nothing but sleep the rest of the day.

-Left to her own devises the bowls of nearby food were ignored.
-Later we tried a meat tube treat during her sub-cutaneous fluids and she was interested.
+Left to her own devices - the bowls of nearby food were ignored.
+Later, we tried a meat tube treat during her sub-cutaneous fluids, and she was interested.

 Meat tubes are not nutritionally balanced, but we had an idea.
-We crushed the treats she was eating (which according to the manufacturer can actually be fed as a balanced meal) and mixed them with the meat tube in a sandwich bag and fed it to her out of a cut corner.
+We crushed the treats she was eating (which, according to the manufacturer, can actually be fed as a balanced meal), mixed them with the meat tube in a sandwich bag, and fed them to her out of a cut corner.

 It worked like a charm!
 She ate a little and was finally getting some good balanced calories into her frail body.

-It took about 3 days before our Sosa turned a corner and by a full week, we were able to stop most of the meds.
+It took about three days before our Sosa turned a corner, and by a full week, we were able to stop most of the meds.

-At this point though and still to this day (this article was written 8 months after the incident) she’s decided she doesn’t want any wet or dry food and she still prefers to be hand fed.
+At this point, though, and still to this day (this article was written eight months after the incident), she's decided she doesn't want any wet or dry food, and she still prefers to be hand-fed.

 She pretty much only eats nutritionally balanced treats now – certainly not ideal, but keeping an 18-year-old cat eating is less about "high quality" food and more about balanced calories.